dreiklangdev/Scilab-RL-goalderivative/README.md

 > **Research Claim 2** (Reward Design)
 >
-> In goal-oriented RL training towards an optimal policy, by designing rewards based on the goalderivative entries of the DKS vector, the training can be successful (i.e. reach and keep its goal) and efficient.
+> In goal-oriented RL training towards an optimal policy, by designing rewards based on the goalderivative entries of the DKS vector, the training can be successful (i.e. reach and keep its goal) and more efficient.

 (Formal Proof)